Sidney Resources Corp.: Sidney Resources Corporation Appoints New Board Member Corey Schram

 Corey Schram is majority owner and President of AFK Corp.
 AFK Corp, in central Wisconsin, is a grey and ductile iron - green sand foundry.
 AFK Corp produces iron castings across many different markets and industries.

-AFK Corporation has expanded its business and now also provides customers with machined finished castings in the manufacturing industries.
+AFK Corporation has expanded business and now also provides customers machined finished castings in the manufacturing industries.
 This diversification allows for greater market penetration.

 Corey enjoys being a part of the manufacturing industry in the United States that creates a backbone for America's industries.